5 Key Considerations for Oversized Loads & Wide Loads | Transportfolio

 For specific regulations, consult each state’s transportation department.
 Click here for a directory of state transportation websites.

-2. Find out if your load is oversized.
+2. How to find out if your load is oversized

 Weight restrictions are applied on a per axle basis.
 A shipment might not exceed the total weight limit, but it may exceed the per-axle limits.
 In this case, simply adjusting the load can make the shipment legal and eliminate the need for special permits.

 The more common measurement that pushes shipments into the “oversize” category is width.
-Anything over 8.5 feet wide is considered oversized; shipments exceeding 12 feet wide may require one to two pilot vehicles in the front and/or back of the flatbed truck.
+Anything over 8.5 feet wide is considered oversized load; shipments exceeding 12 feet wide may require one to two pilot vehicles in the front and/or back of the flatbed truck.

 Just remember, flatbed drivers are responsible for obtaining the permits, and they cannot obtain an oversize permit for any load that can be feasibly broken down in size or weight.